-Are Duck Eggs Good or Bad For Bodybuilding?
-(Pros & Cons)
+Are Duck Eggs Better For Bodybuilding?
+A Coach Answers

-Are duck eggs good or bad for bodybuilding?
-Duck eggs are good for bodybuilding because they contain an adequate amount of protein to help build and repair muscle and they provide a healthy source of fat to help keep us full for longer periods.
+• Duck eggs are good for bodybuilding because they contain adequate protein (9 grams per egg) to help build and repair muscle.
+They also provide 10 grams of healthy fats to keep you full for longer periods, which is essential during a cut.

 Calories In Duck Eggs

-One duck egg has 130 calories, which is 60 more calories than a chicken egg has.
-The calories are a bit higher because of the increased amount of yolk that a duck egg has compared to a chicken egg.
+One duck egg has 130 calories, 50-60 more calories than a chicken egg.
+The calories are higher because of the higher amount of yolk.

 Macronutrients In Duck Eggs

-Duck eggs are primarily a source of fat and protein as they have 10 grams of fat, 9 grams of protein, and 1 gram of carbohydrate in one egg.
+A duck egg has 10 grams of fat, 9 grams of protein, and 1 gram of carbohydrate.

-The fat content of duck eggs is a higher quality fat than those from processed foods, so just because we see that the fat content is high, doesn’t necessarily mean that it’s unhealthy.
+The fat in duck eggs is of higher quality than processed foods, so just because you see that it has more fat doesn’t mean it’s unhealthy.

-Eggs contain little to no carbohydrates, which makes them an excellent option for those trying to limit their carbohydrate intake when dieting while still hitting their protein and fat targets.
+Also, eggs contain almost no carbohydrates, which makes them an excellent option for those trying to limit their carb intake when dieting.

 Micronutrient Content Of Duck Eggs

-Duck eggs are high in micronutrients, they are an excellent source of folate, iron, and most of all, vitamin B12.
+Duck eggs are high in micronutrients: folate, iron, and, most of all, vitamin B12.

 Duck Eggs Are High In Protein

-Protein is one of the most important nutrients for bodybuilders to maintain their current muscle mass and to build additional mass.
+Protein is one of the most important nutrients for bodybuilders to recover after training, build muscle, and retain it while dieting.

 Duck Eggs Are A Healthy Source Of Fat

-Duck eggs have many micronutrients that are good for our health, and they contain healthy sources of fat that help us to better absorb these nutrients.
+Duck eggs have many micronutrients that are good for your health and contain healthy fats that help you absorb these nutrients better.

-Some nutrients like vitamins A, D, E, and K need to be eaten with fat to be absorbed by the body efficiently, so having a healthy source of fat in the eggs is useful to get the best micronutrient absorption.
+The fat-soluble vitamins (A, D, E, and K) must be eaten with fat to be absorbed by the body efficiently.
+So, having a healthy source of fat in the eggs is helpful to get the best micronutrient absorption.

 Duck Eggs Are Low In Carbohydrates

-Duck eggs are low in carbohydrates, which could be a good thing when we’re dieting but we do need a certain amount of carbohydrates for energy.
+Duck eggs are low in carbohydrates, which could be good when dieting, but you need a certain amount of carbs for energy.

 Duck Eggs Are High In Fat